elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Vulnerability is due to poor security design
   - Eg. using the user ID or other piece of data as the session token
-- Short tokens are easier to guess or use brute force to spoof
+- Short tokens are easier to guess or to crack using brute force
 - Tokens that follow a predicable sequence can be predicted
 - To avoid this specific vulnerability
   - Use long and randomly generated session tokens